usnistgov/fipy/docs/source/SOLVERS.rst

 combinations for all suites *for this problem*, we see that :ref:`Trilinos` has the lowest ratio of prepare to elapsed time.
-Examination of elapsed time, the quantity we really care about, shows that :ref:`Trilinos` takes three times as long to both prepare and solve as :ref:`PySparse` or :ref:`SciPy` and twice as long as :ref:`PETSc`.
+Examination of elapsed time, the quantity we really care about, shows that :ref:`Trilinos` takes three times as long to both prepare and solve as :term:`Pysparse` or :ref:`SciPy` and twice as long as :ref:`PETSc`.

 For your own work, focus on identifying the solver and preconditioner with